 Chakana Cross.
-Left: Credit: tourinperu.com - Right: Public Domain
+Left: Credit: tourinperu.com - Public Domain

 The Southern Cross & Chakana

 It is not rare for ancient and modern astronomers to find that the stars help life on earth.
-The Southern Cross is only a small astronomical constellation but its impact on life on earth is well-known.
+The Southern Cross is only a tiny astronomical constellation, but its impact on life on earth is well-known.

-Ancient sailors and their more modern counterparts used and use the cross to help navigate the oceans.
-They knew that if they found the south by using that cross, they would also find the north, the east, and the west.
+Ancient sailors and their more modern counterparts used the cross to help navigate the oceans.
+They knew that if they found the south using that cross, they would also see the north, the east, and the west.
 The southern cross kept many a sailor from disappearing on their voyages.

-For the Inca, not known for its ocean-going ways, the southern cross was used to help them find the right time to plant their crops and when to harvest them.
-Then the Incas used the Southern Cross constellation to help them find the right time when the solstices and equinoxes would appear.
+For the Inca, the southern cross was used to help them find the right time to plant their crops and when to harvest them.
+Then, the Incas used the Southern Cross constellation to help them find the right time for the solstices and equinoxes to appear.

 It is no wonder that the Incas enshrined the Southern cross in their religious iconography, ceremonies, and celebrations.